 This is the last thing most developers want to do while in the zone turning 0’s and 1’s to magic, but it’s crucial.
 Take those few extra minutes to write out what each main code chunk is meant to do.
 Note major opening and closing containers as much as possible.
 Not only will you avoid making simple mistakes because you’ll catch them right away, but it will also help you take a step back to think about whether or not you’re coding cleanly.
 Teammates will also be able to jump in much quicker to review and resolve any potential issues, because they’ll actually know what they’re looking at (see also: alien language).

 It’s the end of the day.
-You want to close the laptop and head to the hills, but not before going back and reviewing everything you’ve written and tidying up a bit.
+You want to close the laptop and head to the hills, b not before going back and reviewing everything you’ve written and tidying up a bit.
 Remove any code that you’re not going to use or at least comment around it with a status so it doesn’t get lost and forgotten.
 We’re all guilty of leaving unnecessary blocks of code but if you don’t clean up your mess no one else will.

 I must admit that I am the type of person who needs an orderly desk, everything in its correct place, and a plan that will carry my team and I to the end of the project.
 For me in web development, it all starts with the items listed above and all collaborators committed to sticking to them.
 Time, budget, resources, skill levels will all have an effect on how deliverables will come together but defining these standards from the start of any project will help ensure a smoother process and less frustrations.